-Our very first cycle tour involved a bee sting (our dog, Maxwell), a meltdown (me), a phone call requesting to be picked up by a friend (following aforementioned meltdown), and a doggy trailer escape on a busy road just a few blocks from our house (Maxwell strikes again).
+Our very first cycle tour was on an Oregon Scenic Bikeway and involved a bee sting (our dog, Maxwell), a meltdown (me), a phone call requesting to be picked up by a friend (following aforementioned meltdown), and a doggy trailer escape on a busy road just a few blocks from our house (Maxwell strikes again).
 When our friends Chantel and Dorothy invited us along for a Willamette Valley wine country cycle tour, we were enthusiastically on board.
 This would be our first pedal-powered endeavor.
 We had no idea what was in store for us.

 I can’t remember if we had already decided to embark on our multi-year tour at that point, but it was an activity we had been meaning to try for some time.
 Of course we brought the dogs (we had two at the time) and I thought it would be a great idea to borrow a friend’s bike trailer to house our entire tub of camping gear.
 Kinda like car camping, only I pull all the heavy gear.
 This bike trailer, mind you, was duct taped at all the connecting points and the shreds from what remained of the cover flew behind me like streamers.
 This was in addition to my two rear panniers.